prahdigy/CPSC-362-Group-7-Task-Management-System-/README.md

 The new task automatically populates in the To Do column.

 The following buttons also populate under the task name.
-These buttons allow the user to view and edit task details:
+These buttons allow the user to view and edit task details.

 ![image](https://github.com/eliO160/CPSC-362-Group-7-Task-Management-System-/assets/142848584/bc8fdcef-f02f-43b2-b991-78c6760f3237)